 - It makes a shorter loan term possible – When you finance less, you can reduce your loan term which helps save on interest charges over the life of the loan.
 Even shortening your loan term a year or two could end up saving you thousands in interest expenses.

 - It reduces negative equity – Cars are depreciating assets that lose value over time.
 If you don't make a down payment (or only make a small one), you may end up owing more money on your loan than the vehicle is worth.

 In many cases, not having a down payment is going to be a problem for the lender and it's going to be a problem for you.
 When making a big purchase like a car, it's best to prepare ahead of time and save up some money to put down.

 Financing for All Situations

 Auto Credit Express has been helping people with damaged credit find auto financing for over two decades.
-We have helped all kinds of people in all kinds of credit and financial situations.
-Even if you have little to no money to put down at this time, it is possible that our dealers can assist you.
+We help all kinds of people in all kinds of credit and financial situations.
+Even if you have little to no money to put down at this time, it’s possible to find a dealer that's signed up with the lenders that can assist you.

-Our service is free and it only takes a few minutes to apply.
-Find out what we can do for you by filling out our secure online application.
-We'll get to work for you right after you click submit.
+Our service is free and it only takes a few minutes.
+Find out what we can do for you by filling out our secure online auto loan request form.
+We'll get to work for you right away.